By Ashrafuddin Pirzada

 DC Mahmood Aslam Wazir said care and use of safe blood can protect from AIDs.
 He said dozens of people including women and children have died of HIV Aids but they did not diagnose.:

 He urged health officials, elders, media to play their important role to stop aids and save a life.

-Mehmood said HIV positive parents also infect their child with HIV.
-He said a large number of people have died of HIVs just they were not awarded of the lethal Aids virus they carry in their body.
+Mehmood said HIV-positive parents also infect their children with HIV.
+He said a large number of people have died of HIV just they were not awarded the lethal Aids virus they carry in their body.

 The official said they are going to launch a crackdown against fake doctors and laboratories that spread HIV in the Khyber district.
 He asked participants to test their blood and save a life